What if every act of design and construction made the world a better place? With the Living Building Challenge, you can create buildings that are:

 - Healthy and beautiful.

 Living buildings give more than they take, creating a positive impact on the human and natural systems that interact with them.
 But how can you build a Living Building?
 How can you help others do so?
-Come and learn, from Vice President of the Living Building Challenge + Education, Kathleen Smith!
+Come and learn, from the Director of Policy and the Living Community Challenge, Alicia Daniels Uhlig!

 Admission is FREE with light refreshments provided.